teia-community/teia-docs/wiki/Governance-on-Teia.md

 BCD (testnet): https://better-call.dev/ithacanet/KT1PV1BjjVZUfbw79YJG3sPuHWQbAPNPan3i/storage

-This is the contract that will own the tezos coming from the Teia marketplace and donations and the DAO tokens that have not been claimed and/or are part of the reserve for future use.
+This is the contract that will own the Tezos coming from the Teia marketplace and donations and the DAO tokens that have not been claimed and/or are part of the reserve for future use.

 The only account that could interact with the DAO treasury is the DAO governance contract (see bellow).
 Any transfer of tez or tokens need to be approved by the DAO.